huijing/slides/63-moz-roadshow-eu-2019/README.md

 Hello, everyone!
 I'm really glad to be here in Nuremburg with all of you this evening.
 It's my first time here, the weather is much nicer than back home, to be honest.
 Thank you all for turning out to this first stop on the Mozilla Developer Roadshow.

-I'll be sharing with you some of my favourite things about the Firefox DevTools and how they've helped me better understand some of the powerful, new CSS layout techniques.
+I'll be sharing with you some of my favourite things about the Firefox DevTools and how they've helped me better understand some of the powerful, new CSS features and layout techniques.
 So let's get started.

 ## On how cool DevTools console can be

-I learned a lot about the DevTools from my good friend and fellow TechSpeaker, Alex Lakatos.
-One of the things that stood out to me most was that CSS applies to the DevTools console, just like a web page.
+We typically think of DevTools as something we use for debugging, but it can be more than just that.
+I only realised late last year that CSS applies to the DevTools console, just like a web page.
 Maybe too much like a web page.

 Because, like support of CSS on actual web pages differs between browsers, this is also the case of CSS support in the console.
 So I've made this fancy CSS-only talk title in the console.
 This is what it looks like in Chrome.
 And what it looks like the Safari.
 Looks way better in Firefox, but that's just my opinion.

 I also love emojis, and these pretty much some up who I am as a person.
 If you're curious about any of them, you can ask me about them later.
 Finally, I wanted to make a point that Firefox supports the most CSS properties in the console.
 The ability to do vertical writing easily is one of my favourite things about the web.
 So I love this.

-## On modern CSS layouts

-When I refer to modern CSS layouts, I'm talking about layouts built with Flexbox, Grid and Box alignment properties.
-Because conceptually, these are properties which were crafted specially for building layouts on the web.

-They are different from prior techniques, like HTML tables for layout, or floats, which were more clever uses of properties whose intended purpose was not for layout to begin with.
-But resourceful developers, like yourselves, found plenty of workarounds and hacks to work with whatever features were available.

-These days, we have a much more robust toolset for doing layouts on the web.

 [2.30]